 Vancouver, WA Demographics

 Vancouver’s population is 169,982.
 It’s a somewhat diverse city.
-The racial demographic breakdown in Vancouver is 73% white, 12.2% Hispanic, 2.7% Black or African American, 5.2% Asian, and 7.1% Mixed or Other races.
+The racial and ethnic composition is 76.5% white (69% non-Hispanic), 14.7% Hispanic, 5.5% Asian, 2.3% Black or African American, 1.6% Native Hawaiian and Pacific Islander, 0.6% American Indian and Alaska Native, and 9.1% two or more races.
 About 15.5% of Vancouver residents are foreign-born, the majority of whom were born in Mexico, the Philippines, and India.
 Though English is spoken by an overwhelming majority of people in Vancouver, you can expect to hear some Spanish spoken throughout the city.
 There are slightly more women in Vancouver with a male to female ratio of 49.6% to 50.4%.

 Like nearby Portland, Vancouver has a reputation as a hipster town and destination.
 This is reflected in Vancouver’s young median age of 37, and a large number of locals fall into the 20-39 age bracket.
 However, a large portion of Vancouver’s residents are also older, married couples, many of whom have school-aged children, making this an extremely diverse city by age.
 With 55% of Vancouver residents listed as unmarried, it’s a great place to be single!